RavDas/Petshop-App-Deployment/README.md

 ### STEP 7 -Adding Ansible Repository in Ubuntu

+Setting up Master (Controlled node)-Slave (Managed node) using Ansible

+Master-Slave architecture is a common setup in configuration management where the master node controls and manages multiple slave nodes.
+In Ansible, this can be efficiently achieved with minimal configuration:

+Here the public IP of the Jenkins and the Ansible are same because we have Jenkins and Ansible on the same EC2 instance.
+So we have not created a master-slave for Ansible.
+We used a single Ansible, and that too is in our Jenkins machine.

+1. Install Ansible: Ensure Ansible is installed on the master node (in our case Jenkins/Ansible machine).

-1. Now we are going to run the below commands on Jenkins server EC2 instance (Ubuntu 22.04 LTS) to add Ansible repository.
+Run the below commands on Jenkins server EC2 instance (Ubuntu 22.04 LTS) to add Ansible repository.

 Update your system packages: